iterative/dvc.org/content/docs/command-reference/exp/rename.md

                       [experiment] [name]

 positional arguments:
-   experiment    Experiments to rename. name          Name of new experiment.
+   experiment    Experiment to rename name          New name for the experiment
 ```

 ## Description